Mathieu Lehanneur “Pied-à-Terre” in New York.

 Photo: Leandro Viana

-These Design-Focused Installations in New York Are Not-To-Be-Missed
+These Design-Focused Installations in New York Are Not to Be Missed

 New Yorkers looking to feast on remarkable installations of incredible design have a multitude of destinations to choose from this winter.
-Many remarkable talents are implementing stunning exhibitions of work in the city’s plethora of gallery spaces while others are crafting their own inspired storefronts, presenting new collections in beautifully curated settings.
+Many visionary talents are implementing stunning exhibitions of work in the city’s plethora of gallery spaces while others are crafting their own inspired storefronts, presenting new collections in beautifully curated settings.

 Here, a look at a selection of local spots design connoisseurs should add to their must-visit list.